Product Catalog (PCAT)

 Requests for multiple line conversions may be made on the same LSR, provided the request is based on the same Customer Service Record (CSR), for the same end-user, at the same location, and for the same due date.

-LSRs related to Public Response Calling Service (Choke Network) must be submitted by fax until further notice.
-Additionally, the following three USOCs are required on the RS form:
+LSRs related to Public Response Calling Service (Choke Network) are submitted in EASE-LSR with the following three USOCs on the RS form:

 In addition, the Remarks section must include the following information: